Scattering States in One-Dimensional Non-Hermitian Baths: Model

 \section{Model}

 We consider a single quantum emitter at site $x=0$, modeled by a two-level atom with ground (excited) state $|g\rangle$ ($|e\rangle$), coupled to a 1D dissipative bath consisting of $L$ sites via a Jaynes-Cummings interaction \cite{CohenAP}.
-The dissipative baths are engineered to have the desired NH dispersion by changing the hopping parameters and range.
+The dissipative baths are engineered to have the desired NH dispersion by changing the hopping parameters and range, see Ref. \cite{GongPRL2022} for an explicit realization of the NH baths by post-selection of the corresponding Lindbladian.
 Using the full Lindbladian treatment in the approximation regimes where it is valid (i.e., Markovian and rotating-wave) \cite{GongPRA2022}, the effective NH Hamiltonian reads

 where

 with $a_x$ ($a^\dag_x$) being the photon annihilation (creation) operator on site $x$.
 Here the first term in Eq.~(\ref{eq:Ham-realspace}) is the Hamiltonian for the quantum emitter, and $\Delta$ is the detuning, i.e., energy gap in the rotating frame.
 The second term is the bath Hamiltonian and the details of the bath are fixed by parameters $h_{x,x'}$.
 The coupling term